intentionaccident/zehitomo/README.md

 * Let you edit groups after they're created.
 * Implement user login to persist data across browsers.
 * Make more search options available, such as search by user.

+Also the API is rate limited pretty severely at 50 requests an hour so I've made the page size as big as possible and increased the auto search timer to 2 seconds.
+The production tier API keys let you have 5000 requests an hour so that would be a good improvement.